 For many years, Kurtis Taylor has been a voice for citizens seeking long-term recovery from substance use disorders.
-He served as the Chairperson of the NC State Consumer & Family Advisory Committee (NC SCFAC), as Chairperson and Vice-Chairperson for the NC Substance Use Disorder Federation, and as an appointed member of Governor Pat McCrory’s Task Force on Mental Health & Substance Use Disorder.
-He is currently serving as Chairperson for the NC Substance Use Disorder Federation, as a member of the NC Departmental Waiver Advisory Committee (DWAC) and is a member of the board of directors for i2i Center for Integrative Health, and a board member for the Emerald School of Excellence – the first Recovery High School in North Carolina.
+He was an appointed member of Governor Pat McCrory’s Task Force on Mental Health & Substance Use Disorder.
+He is currently serving as Chairperson for the NC Substance Use Disorder Federation, as a member of the NC Departmental Waiver Advisory Committee (DWAC), chairperson of the board of directors for i2i Center for Integrative Health, and a board member for the Emerald School of Excellence – the first Recovery High School in North Carolina.

 Presently, Mr. Taylor serves as the executive director of the Alcohol Drug Council of NC (ADCNC), where he is committed to making their information & referral hotline, perinatal, and prevention services the best in the country.
-Under his leadership, the Council respects and embraces all paths to recovery.
+Under his leadership, the Council respects and embraces all pathways to recovery.
 He is committed to the elimination of stigma attached to the subject of recovery.
 Mr. Taylor is an extremely vocal advocate for all citizens faced with the challenges that accompany substance use disorders, and he is proud to serve at ADCNC.